Rason Special Economic Zone: History

-Sources conflict over the date the zone was founded, either 1991 or 1993.
+The zone was founded as the Rajin Free Economic and Trade Zone in December 1991.
+It was expanded to become the Rajin-Sonbong Free Economic and Trade Zone in September 1993.
 Since its creation, laws governing the zone's status have been amended six times, the most recent revision being approved by the Presidium of the Supreme People's Assembly on 3 December 2011.